DishanSamuel/Mansyc/README.md

    !!
 DISCLAIMER !! ( normalser.txt may wary from system to system, please review the file before running it)

-   TO KNOW THE DEFAULT SERVICE IN THE SYSTEM YOU CAN RUN THE FORLLOWING COMMAND
+   TO KNOW THE DEFAULT SERVICE IN THE SYSTEM YOU CAN RUN THE FOLLOWING COMMAND
    ```
    systemctl list-units --type=service --state=running
    ```